50 Of The Best Science Podcasts In 2020: Updated

 Focus magazine provides listeners with interviews and stories on the latest science and technology issues through this podcast.

 Australian journalist Robyn Williams also hosts this science-focused show.
 Much of the content focuses on the ways in which science has an effect on our daily lives, from weather to trauma to environmentalism.

 Even if you can’t get in front of your TV, you can still get access to the great stories offered up by NOVA.
 Simply check out their podcast, which is chock full of interesting, but brief, stories on science.

 This award-winning podcast from the Chemical Heritage Foundation is one of the best places to learn about the past, present, and future of chemistry.
 It isn’t all just lab work, however, as host Meir Rinde touches on issues of chemistry related to everything from baby formula to asbestos.

 Fans of Mythbusters Jaime and Adam can get an extra dose of the duo (and a couple of other science geeks, Will and Norm) through their weekly podcast.

 The National Academies (including science, engineering, and medicine) put out this research-focused podcast, though fairly irregularly.
 It covers a wealth of science topics and is largely a more accessible way of getting information found in the Academy’s reports.

 These podcasts are super short but they touch on some really amazing cutting-edge projects in science.
 Produced by the American Chemical Society, the majority are, naturally, in some way related to chemistry.

 Dr. Sebastian Seung hosts this show, which as you can guess, is all about the brain.
 Episodes feature interviews and reviews of new research and cover the full scope of brain sciences.

-This is a cross-post from onlinedegrees.org
+This was a cross-post from onlinedegrees.org